Create exciting learning environments with our hands-on Primary PGCE with QTS.

 Applicants should have (or be working towards) a Bachelors degree, preferably with a 2:2 or above.

-You will need to have two out of the three highlighted GCSE in place at application.
+You will need to have two out of the three GCSEs specified below in place at application.

 One of the three highlighted GCSEs can be missing/pending at application but must be confirmed at the appropriate level before the course starts.

 For all 2023 Primary PGCE programmes (PGCE Primary General, PGCE Primary with PE Specialism and PGCE Primary part time) - two of the three GCSEs required for primary teacher training must be held at the point of application.
 Only one equivalence test will be accepted.
 Applicants must hold two full GCSE qualifications.

 The Irish equivalent to GCSE is the Irish Leaving Certificate.
 In order to qualify to apply for the PGCE Primary programme you must already have a C grade or above (at Ordinary level) or a D grade or above (at Higher level) in all three subjects.
 The Science subject studied must be Biology, Chemistry or Physics.
 Home Economics and Agricultural Science at Leaving Certificate level are not accepted.

 International students must have a ‘pass’ in their high school or senior school examination in these subjects and evidence of this needs to be submitted to the University for approval.